Documentation

 "No admin zone for you :("

-directive allows context switching.
+@with directive allows context switching.
 When accessing the same part of

 the context repeatedly, you may want to use it to make the template more